loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 == Transition paragraph
 #block(width: 100%, stroke: red, inset: 10pt)[
-  - What is in the scope for this thesis, more precisely The purpose of this thesis is to create a compiler for SLFL, and also extending SLFL with adding useful features, while making sure that those features work in the context of linear types. #todo[Move to "transition paragraph"] ]
+  //- What is in the scope for this thesis, more precisely The purpose of this thesis is to create a compiler for SLFL, and also extend SLFL with: exponentials, recursive data types, laziness, and records.
+]